Foreign and Commonwealth Office Migrated Archives: The process of removal/destruction

 Documents that were to be left to post-independence governments, known as "legacy files", were separated from "watch files", which were marked for destruction or repatriation.
 Africans were forbidden from involvement: only "a servant of the Kenya government who is a British subject of European descent" could participate.
 The watch-file instructions also made clear to leave no trace of their existence to successor governments: "The legacy files must leave no reference to watch material.
 Indeed, the very existence of the watch series, though it may be guessed at, should never be revealed."
 If possible, a dummy file was inserted to ensure file and page numbering was uninterrupted by the cull; when too many dummies were needed, they simply removed or destroyed the entire section.

 Before documents were transferred from Ceylon there were debates about whether the documents should be handed over to the new government or to the incoming British High Commissioner to Ceylon.
 It was eventually decided that secret and personal documents should 'either be destroyed or sent home'.
 The Ceylon project did not raise any eyebrows.
 An undated British document stated that there had 'been no reports that there is any local knowledge of records having been removed'.
 The policy for the migration or destruction of archives was first formalised in the Gold Coast (Ghana).
-On May 1956 the Colonial Office in Britain, which was overseeing the transfer of power, was apprised by the Governor's Office in the Gold Coast of the decision to set up a committee for scrutinising the records in their custody.
+In May 1956 the Colonial Office in Britain, which was overseeing the transfer of power, was apprised by the Governor's Office in the Gold Coast of the decision to set up a committee for scrutinising the records in their custody.
 The scrutiny would segregate records to be handed over to the new government from records which: